Terms and Conditions

 15. FINANCIAL SECURITY

 In accordance to the The Package Travel, Package Holidays and Package Tours Regulations 1992(SI 1992 No 3288) set out by the EU; all monies paid by you to us for the cost of your holiday will be held in a trustee account until after the scheduled return date of your holiday.
-This means that in the unlikely event of our insolvency you money will be refunded back to you, or offered as payment towards another holiday with another supplier or used to ensure safe repatriation to the UK from your current location if you are on a holiday whilst the insolvency occurs.
+This means that in the unlikely event of our insolvency your money will be refunded back to you, or offered as payment towards another holiday with another supplier or used to ensure safe return to where the tour started from, from your current location if you are on a holiday whilst the insolvency occurs.
+However as we do not sell or provide international flights to and from our tours and your home country we will only be liable to provide you safe transport to the first port of call on your arrival in the country of the tour (or the location where the tour started if these locations differ).

 We do not provide flights direct with ourselves.
 Any international flights booked on recommendation by us or sourced independently by you are not in any way provided by us and we accept no responsibility for any problems incurred during the booking or the actual flight.
 Any problems thus incurred of any kind whatsoever will have to be taken up with the provider recommended or sourced independently by you, in accordance to their complaints procedure.
 Any internal or domestic flights included in any package are booked and paid for in full, direct by a tour provider in the country where the flight and holiday takes place.
 By booking with any of our recommended providers you will be covered by their Air Travel Organiser’s Licence issued by the Civil Aviation Authority (ATOL number 2962.).
 This means that your flights are ATOL protected.
 ATOL Protection extends primarily to customers who book and pay in the United Kingdom.
 In the unlikely event of the provider’s insolvency, the CAA will ensure that you are not left stranded abroad and will arrange to refund any money you have paid to us for an advance booking.
 For further information, visit the ATOL website at www.atol.org.uk.
 If you have found and booked your flights completely independently from our recommendations you will have to use your own due diligence in ensuring that the provider of the flight is ATOL protected so you are protected in accordance with the above mentioned legislation.